onkeljoe/bookreview/README.md

 bookreview
 ==========

-This is my first try on my very own wordpress theme, derived from _s and hand-crafted while learning about wordpress and modern php.
+This is my first try on my very own wordpress theme, derived from _s and hand-crafted while learning about wordpress and modern php back in 2018.
+Finally uploaded to github in 2024.

 This theme makes use of the **Advanced Custom Fields** wordpress plugin.